-Close to 11 lakh students appeared for AIEEE 2012 across 1,735 centres in the country and more than 5 lakh students appeared for IIT JEE 2011 making them one of the largest entrance exams in the world.
+Last year, over 13 Lac students appeared for JEE Mains entrance examination which makes the exam one of the largest entrance exams across the world.
 These numbers indicate that engineering courses have been and will be one of the most popular undergraduate courses in India in the years to come.

-The most common query among all engineering aspirants is about the “best engineering branch/ course/ specialisation/ discipline”.
-According to us, all engineering disciplines are equally good.
-What matters is your interest and aptitude for that engineering branch.
+The most common query among all engineering aspirants is about the best engineering courses/ branch/ specialisations/ discipline.
+According to us, all branches of engineering are equally good.
+What matters is your interests and aptitude for that engineering stream.
 So don’t pick a branch you have no interest in, just because it promises fat pay packages!
-But selecting an engineering branch can be very difficult.
-You often get confused whether to give importance to the branch of your choice or a reputed institute.
-So, to make things easier, we have listed out various engineering branches based on previous trends and the past preferences of other engineering aspirants like you:
+But selecting an engineering discipline can be very difficult.
+You often get confused whether to give importance to the stream of your choice or a reputed institute.
+So, to make things easier, we have listed out various engineering branches based on previous trends and the past preferences of other engineering aspirants like you.

-1.Computer Science & Engineering/IT: Software engineers are the most sought after in India.
-So it is no surprise that this branch is leading!
+Software engineers are the most sought after in India.
+So, it is no surprise that this branch is right at the top!
 This branch offers higher pay packages than any other branch as well as ample overseas job opportunities.
 If you have an interest in database management and application development, you should seek out this engineering discipline.

 Your starting salaries as a fresh computer engineer from a good institute can range between Rs 4.5 lakh to Rs 6 lakh.
 You will start as trainees or development engineers and then move on to designations like design engineer, project manager and eventually CTO.
 As you move up the management ranks, your pay can go up from Rs 20 lakh to Rs30 lakh per annum.

-2.Electronics & Communication Engineering: You study this branch and you will become a gadget guru!
-You will learn all about digital electronics and logic design, fundamentals of communication engineering, electronic circuits, signals and systems, power electronics, applied electromagnetic theory, integrated circuits, VLSI etc. Go for this engineering specialisation if you have a strong base (and interest) in calculus & physics (semi-conductors etc).
-The telecommunications industry & mobile development industru have been progressing by leaps & bounds in the last few years and would offer excellent opportunities to graduates.
+You study this branch and you will become a gadget guru!
+You will learn all about digital electronics and logic design, fundamentals of communication engineering, electronic circuits, signals and systems, power electronics, applied electromagnetic theory, integrated circuits, VLSI etc. Go for this engineering specialisation if you have a strong base (and interest) in calculus & physics (semiconductors etc).
+The telecommunications industry & mobile development industry have been progressing by leaps & bounds in the last few years and would offer excellent opportunities to graduates.